qusers/Q/README.md

 ### PyMOL for QresFEP mutant preparation

-QresFEP uses the PyMOL mutagenesis wizard to place mutant side chains unless ready-made mutant residue PDBs are supplied.
-PyMOL can live in the same micromamba environment as QligFEP:
+`setup_resFEP` runs PyMOL's mutagenesis wizard to place each mutant side chain on the wild-type backbone.
+Install PyMOL in the project environment:

 ```bash
 micromamba install -n qligfep_new -c conda-forge pymol-open-source
 ```

-This provides the `pymol` executable used by `setup_resFEP`; no separate Python environment or PyMOL Python import is required.
-Users who always provide mutant PDBs with `setup_resFEP --mutant-pdbs` can omit it.
+`setup_resFEP` calls the `pymol` executable directly, so you do not need a separate Python environment or the PyMOL Python package.
+If you already have mutant residue PDBs, pass their directory with `setup_resFEP --mutant-pdbs` and omit this dependency.

 ### Compiling Q for HPC (MPI support)

 > [!IMPORTANT]
-> The current Q implementation relies on `slurm` for job management and submission.
-The basic `qprep` tool for topology creation is automatically compiled during pip installation and is sufficient for preparing inputs.
-When submitting jobs, QligFEP uses the MPI-enabled `qdynp` program (_p for parallel_) to run the molecular dynamics simulations.
-To actually run these simulations, you need to compile Q as described below:
+> The QligFEP and QresFEP cluster workflows currently generate Slurm submission
+> scripts.
+Installation automatically compiles `qprep`, which is sufficient for
+> preparing topologies and workflow inputs.
+To run the simulations, compile the
+> serial Q tools and the MPI-enabled `qdynp` engine as described below.

 On your HPC system, load the appropriate modules (system-dependent).
 We recommend using the GCC compiler suite and OpenMPI, as those are commonly available and compatible with `qdynp`.
 To check for module availability, use the command `module spider openmpi` or `module avail openmpi`.